Youssef-Yaser/SQL_Data_Analytics_First_Project/README.md

 ## 👤 About Me

 Hi!
-I am **[Your Name]**, a data enthusiast passionate about SQL, analytics, and data-driven insights.
+I am **Youssef Yaser**, a data enthusiast passionate about SQL, analytics, and data-driven insights.
 This project is my **first personal SQL project**, part of my journey to explore, analyze, and visualize data efficiently using SQL.

 A very special thanks goes to **Baraa Khatib Salkini (Data With Baraa)**, whose guidance and support were extremely valuable in developing this project.
 His insights and tutorials played a **major role** in shaping the scripts and analytical approach.